 PMLL can, with reasonable notice, visit Lewisham Music to ensure that the terms and conditions of the licence are being adhered to.
 They would generally only enact this if we become aware of misuse of the licence.

-The licence covers ‘area activities’ including small group vocal or instrumental music teaching and small and large ensembles, over and above the Collective Educational Provision of the schools or Local Authority area on whose behalf it is being provided.
+The licence covers ‘area activities’ including individual and small group vocal or instrumental music teaching and small and large ensembles, over and above the Collective Educational Provision of the schools or Local Authority area on whose behalf it is being provided.
 Licensed Copies are permitted to be used in relation to performance events for which entrance fees or monetary collections are taken provided such fees or collections are used entirely as a contribution towards the running costs of Lewisham Music.
 It does not cover private individual or vocal or instrumental teaching or any other commercial activities.

 The licence is limited to Lewisham Music staff only and does not cover other partner organisations within the Music Education Hub.
 For activities taking place as part of in-school provision these are covered by the Schools Printed Music Licence (SPML).